Prographers/Precomputed-Culling/README.md

  - Set runtime pixel requirement to 0 - 25 pixels
  - Allow for baking transparents between 1 or 2 layers

-More dence areas should have bigger priority then less dence areas.
+More dense areas should have bigger priority then less dense areas.